TheCleverIdiott/SenMeter/README.md

 For the code to work you need to have a twitter.csv folder from where it'll analyse the tweets.
 IDE for pyhon,

+libraries are:

+import pandas as pd
+import matplotlib.pyplot as plt from tensorflow.keras.preprocessing.text import Tokenizer from tensorflow.keras.preprocessing.sequence import pad_sequences
+from tensorflow.keras.models import Sequential from tensorflow.keras.layers import LSTM,Dense, Dropout, SpatialDropout1D
+from tensorflow.keras.layers import Embedding import time import pandas as pd import numpy as np import matplotlib.pyplot as plt import nltk import io import unicodedata import numpy as np import re import string from numpy import linalg from nltk.sentiment.vader import SentimentIntensityAnalyzer from nltk.tokenize import sent_tokenize, word_tokenize from nltk.tokenize import PunktSentenceTokenizer from nltk.tokenize import PunktSentenceTokenizer from nltk.corpus import webtext from nltk.stem.porter import PorterStemmer from nltk.stem.wordnet import WordNetLemmatizer

+df = pd.read_csv("./Tweets.csv")

+**WHATS NEEDED:**

+1. analyse pictures (by using tags in them) (specifically for instagram)
+2. allow the user to input their own activity.
+3. provide a user interface for modifying their recommended activity.[You have full freedom over this be as vreative as possible]
+4. analyse images from facebook
+5. code to monitor interaction time

+**How to Contribute?**
+see _Contribution.md_